 Our dedicated and experienced team of teaching assistants deliver a range of interventions and work alongside children within the classroom to support their learning.
 In addition to this, we have access to:

 - a qualified school play therapist, who offers therapy sessions.

 - Mental Health, Trailblazer Team (Alliance psychology service) work with children who are experiencing low level anxiety and are able to advise and signpost parents/ carers to other support services.

 - an Educational Psychologist who provides deeper insight into what may be causing barriers to learning and will recommend next steps and provision for your child.

 The impact of working with such an experienced team of professionals and a wealth of additional outside agencies means that we are an inclusive school and will do our best to provide the necessary provision for your child’s needs within a mainstream setting.
-For additional information, please click below to see below our SEND policy, Information Report and also Stockton’s Local offer.
+For additional information, please see our policies page for our SEND policy, and click on the links below for our Information Report and also Stockton’s Local offer.